TheSwiftAlps/Validator/PITCHME.md

 ## @fa[briefcase] Working Tips

-- Study `Validator/Sources/Scenarios` & `Validator/Sources/Infrastructure/API.swift`
+- Study `Sources/Scenarios` & `Sources/Infrastructure/API.swift`
 - Start with the easiest possible endpoint: `ping`
-- Routes must match the specification exactly
-- Vapor provides almost everything off-the box
+- Vapor provides a lot!
     - Use an in-memory SQLite database for storage
     - ZIP archive is the most difficult part
-    - Think middleware!
+    - Middlewares!

 ---